 - Proved their skills in dealing with doctors

-- Obtained the licence required for practise by passing an inspection
+- Obtained the license required for practice bypassing an inspection

 - Requirements for further education.